Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

     {% include figure.html path="assets/img/centos_3.png" class="img-fluid rounded z-depth-1" %}
 </div>

+***

 ### Solution for Azure VMs
-The script behavior is almost the same for Azure ARC VMs, the only thing that changes is the objects properties, because we now work with <i>Microsoft.HybridCompute/machines</i> resource type rather than <i>Microsoft.Compute/virtualMachines</i>.
+The script behavior is almost the same for Azure ARC VMs, the only things that change are the objects properties, because we now work with <i>Microsoft.HybridCompute/machines</i> resource type rather than <i>Microsoft.Compute/virtualMachines</i>.
 Here is the code.

 #### Step 1 - Iterate over all machines
 As we did for the Azure VM version, we still need to import a lot of Azure dependencies, because our script will use the Azure Python SDK to manage our machines.
-If you decide to run this code in a runbook, take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/python-3-packages?tabs=py3) to upload Python libraries Additionally, you will find documentation references if you need additional information.
+If you decide to run this code in a runbook, take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/python-3-packages?tabs=py3) to upload Python libraries accordingly.
+Additionally, you will find documentation references if you need additional information.

 {% highlight python %}
 ######################################################################################################################################################